VladimirTulcinsky/Cumulonimbus/app/cumulonimbus/applications/azure/foci/README.md

 # Device Code Phishing and Token Misuse

-In this scenario, the attacker must obtain a special refresh token called a family refresh token (which will be explained in detail in [Section about Vulnerability](#vulnerability-details)).
+In this scenario, the attacker must obtain a special refresh token called a family refresh token.
 This kind of token can be obtained by phishing a user using the device code phish technique.
-This technique abuses the OAuth 2.0 device authorization grant flow that was previously discussed in [OAuth 2.0 Grant Flows and Client Types](#oauth-2-grant-flows).
+This technique abuses the OAuth 2.0 device authorization grant flow.

 To enable this flow, the device prompts the user to visit a webpage on another device to sign in and enter a specific code.
 Once the user is successfully signed in, the device obtains the necessary access tokens and refresh tokens.
 The attacker misuses this flow by deceiving the victim into entering the specific code and login information, allowing the attacker to receive the tokens.